-The CCP is designed specifically for teachers.
+The CCP is designed specifically for early childhood educators and teachers.
 It is especially valuable for teachers who have not completed a college degree or whose degree is in another field.

 Certified Childcare Professional (CCP) Candidates are viewed as distinguished professionals who have earned national and state recognition for their achievements in child care and early childhood education.